Gravitational collapse in the AdS background and the black hole formation: Energy and mass behavior

 \section{Energy and mass behavior}

 We study both cases with the source turned on for short $(\frac{\varepsilon}{a}\leq 1, \Delta t<\frac{1}{T})$ and long $(\frac{\varepsilon}{a}\geq 1, \Delta t > \frac{1}{T})$ durations.
 The limit in which $\dfrac{\varepsilon}{a}\ll1$ induces a narrow wave near the boundary.
 As stated, in the case of narrow waves two sets of initial conditions are considered, namely for the vacuum AdS and the AdS black hole.
 The results for both cases are presented.
 We choose $(a,\varepsilon)=(400,0.5)$ for the parameters.
 This produces a wave with the duration $\Delta t=0.05$.
 The source is then turned off and an ingoing narrow wave is produced.
 The energy density for this space time is defined as $f(V^{2}+P^{2})$.
-FIG.\ref{fig:2} and FIG.\ref{fig:2-2} shows energy density of the field for AdS vacuum and AdS black hole initial conditions, respectively.
-From the figures one understands that as the wave propagates inward it becomes more compact with the density becoming sharply peaked before the formation of the apparent horizon.
-Our results agree with those presented in \cite{Bin Wu}.
+Fig.\ref{fig:2} and Fig.\ref{fig:2-2} show energy density of the field for AdS and AdS black hole initial conditions, respectively.
+As a test of our numerics, we note similarity of our results for the AdS case with those reported in \cite{Bin Wu}.
+From the Figs one understands that as the wave propagates inward it becomes more compact with the density becoming sharply peaked before it collapses and the apparent horizon forms.
 Formation of the apparent horizon is best seen by studying the behavior of the metric function $f$ which is presented in section IV.

-Now, there is also the notion of mass being crucial in our study but not uniquely defined in general relativity.
-However, the Misner-Sharp quasi-local mass is the one having significant importance in thermodynamics of black holes and reducing to the Newtonian concept of mass \cite{taghizadeh}.
-The generalized quasi-local Misner-Sharp mass for the $n$ dimensional manifold of $M^2\approx m^{2}*K^{n-2}$ with the line element
+Concepts like black hole and its horizon, dynamical horizon, and the mass of a compact over-density region are the main features of a dynamical system within gravity which help us to understand concepts like equilibrium within the context of AdS/CFT.
+The concept of mass, however, is obscured by the fact that in dynamical settings in general relativity we do not have a well defined concept of mass and energy.
+Instead we can attribute mass to compact surfaces leading to many different definitions coined as the quasi-local mass.
+The Misner-Sharp quasi-local mass is the one having significant importance in thermodynamics of black holes reducing to the Newtonian concept of mass \cite{taghizadeh}.\\ Assume any $n$ dimensional manifold of $\mathcal{M}\approx m^{2}*K^{n-2}$ with the line element given by